 If you want to add the high-performing Salomon Soft Flask to another pack, you can purchase them separately.

-.
+The very liberal use of pockets may be the most notably different characteristic of a hydration pack for running as compared to a regular old hydration pack.
 Running vests are designed with many different pockets on the front of the pack, attached to the shoulder straps and sitting on the chest or sides, where they are within easy reach of the runner at all times.
 The idea is that a runner should be able to grab whatever they need, whether it is water, food, a cell phone or camera, or electrolyte pills, while on the run and without needing to stop or remove the pack.
-The pack with the best pocket configuration was the Salomon ADV Skin 12 Set
+The contenders with the best pocket configurations were the Salomon ADV Skin 12 Set

-The evolution of virtually all outdoor gear is to be lighter without sacrificing durability or functionality.
-So of course weight is an important characteristic, and we believe that lighter is better.
-To find the weight we weighed the hydration pack straight out of the box, with all the accessories and hydration system that it came with, minus the water.
-The lightest product was the Ultimate Direction SJ Ultra Vest 2.0, while by far the heaviest was the CamelBak Ultra 4.
-Weight accounted for 10% of a product's final score.
+The evolution of virtually all outdoor gear is to be lighter without sacrificing durability or functionality; weight is an important characteristic, which is why we believe that lighter is better.
+To find the weight we weighed each model straight out of the box, with all the accessories and hydration system that it came with, minus the water.
+The lightest product, weighing 12.6 oz, was the Nathan VaporHowe

 , while the heaviest was the Patagonia Fore Runner